aradfarahani/Remote-Sensing/README.md

 Remote sensing is the acquisition of information about an object or phenomenon without making physical contact with the object, in contrast to in situ or on-site observation.
 The term is applied especially to acquiring information about Earth and other planets.<br>
 Due to my personal interest in applying modern technologies in daily work, I decided to create this repository for the remote sensing applications<br>
 In this Repository you will see several folders, and each folder is about specefic topic. <br>
-It is better to introduce folders immediately without wasting time, SO....<br>
+It is better to introduce folders immediately without wasting time, so let's get start it....<br>
 ## No.01 Import
 In this folder you only learn about how to import your satellite images and visulize it. there is nothing important about it and just a kickoff on remote sensing by Python :) here is some of the exampel about what you see and what you gonna do with your data<br>
 ![1692987905704](https://github.com/aradfarahani/Remote-Sensing/assets/90475349/5bf8c7bb-b126-4644-a60a-92792e02eb8b)